vivaria/edisonrul.ing/docs/source/cards/n/needle-burrower.md

 ### Card Rulings

-●The Level of the destroyed monster is the original Level.
+*   The Level of the destroyed monster is the original Level.
-●You can use Barrel Behind the Door against Needle Burrower's effect.
+*   You can use Barrel Behind the Door against Needle Burrower's effect.